 Subscribe to a Feed Using a Feed Reader

-In your Internet browser, create or open the RSS feed that you want to subscribe to.
-See the instructions above for creating a RSS Feed for a Specific Search.
-Copy the URL address of the RSS feed page open in your Internet browser and paste it into your feed reader application or software.
+In your browser, create or open the RSS feed that you want to subscribe to.
+(See the instructions for creating an RSS Feed for a Specific Search.)
+Copy the URL of the RSS feed page open in your browser and paste it into your feed reader application or software.

-The process for subscribing to a feed varies slightly, depending on your feed reader software.
+The process for subscribing to a feed varies, depending on the feed reader software.
 The feed reader's instructions should explain how to modify the RSS feed name or delete the feed.

 Alternative to RSS Feeds